-- b.
-Specific Discharges - 1.
-Industrial Wastes:
+b.
+Specific Discharges

+1. Industrial Wastes:

 Industrial Wastes shall not be discharged into the wastewater system without advance permission of the Chief Executive Officer & General Manager.
-Permission for the discharge of Industrial Waste into the District Wastewater System shall be granted only where tests show that the Industrial Wastewater has a chemical oxygen demand and suspended solids at an acceptable level for treatment and where no injurious acids, alkaloids, dissolved gases, or excess strength parameters are contained in the wastewater treatment plants.
+Permission for the discharge of Industrial Waste into the District Wastewater System shall be granted only where tests show that the Industrial Wastewater has a chemical oxygen demand and suspended solids at an acceptable level for treatment and where no injurious acids, alkaloids, dissolved gases, or excess strength parameters are contained in the wastewater which would be detrimental to the operation of any wastewater treatment plants.
 Industrial Wastes will comply with the District's Industrial Waste ordinance.